Teach for Tomorrow II

 Due to a change in the required training to qualify as an elementary teacher, there will be a large gap in the skills of those trained under previous training models compared with those training under the new 12 month Certificate of Elementary Teaching.
 There is an urgent need to provide professional development, upskilling and ongoing support and mentoring to elementary teachers across PNG to ensure they remain commifed to the profession.
 This is the focus of Teach for Tomorrow II.

 The T4TII model is a ‘train the trainer’ one.
 An in-service program is designed in close collaboration with elementary teacher trainers and provincial education authorities.
 The focus of the in-service training is tailored according to the main needs and gaps identified within the Province.
 Therefore, the in-service training program for New Ireland looks different to the in-service program for Oro, with different needs and gaps across the two Provinces.
-To date, T4TII has been piloted in Oro, Gulf, and New Ireland Provinces and the Autonomous Region of Bougainville working with 86 trainers and supporting over 5,000 teachers.
+To date, T4TII has been piloted and rolled out in Oro, Gulf, Morobe and New Ireland Provinces and the Autonomous Region of Bougainville working with 97 trainers and supporting over 5,600 teachers.

 The next phase of Teach for Tomorrow II will be made up of four stages: